18F/handbook/pages/about-us/code-of-conduct.md

 ## Introduction

-TTS is committed to building a safe, harassment-free environment for everyone.
+TTS is committed to building a safe and harassment-free environment for everyone.

 This Code of Conduct summarizes federal anti-harassment laws and General Services Administration policies.
 We intend the plain-language approach to foster respect.

 We expect everyone on the TTS team to exhibit these behaviors and abide by applicable federal laws and GSA policies.
-In addition, we expect everyone within TTS spaces to exhibit these behaviors and refrain from behavior prohibited by anti-harassment laws and GSA policies on harassment.
+In addition, we expect everyone within TTS spaces to refrain from behavior prohibited by anti-harassment laws and GSA policies on harassment.
 These spaces include:

-- TTS's physical offices,
+- TTS physical offices,
 - TTS events and meetings,
 - All of our online forums and virtual collaboration tools, including:
   - Office chat rooms, like Slack